FerreroJeremy/monolingual-word-aligner/README.md

 INFO:__main__:Serving on http://127.0.0.1:8080
 ```

-7) In another terminal, run the <i>testAlign.py</i> script to launch the comparison of the specified files in the source code:
+7) In another terminal, run the <i>testAlign.py</i> script to launch the comparison between the specified files in the source code:
 ```
 python testAlign.py
 ```